myothiha/obsidian/VLLM/CLIP-Based/SigLIP2.md

 - Same architecture for both image and text tower.
 - Both image and text representations are pooled using [[MAP]] head.
 - Text length is 64 and use multilnigual Gemma tokenizer.
-- use **Adam optimizer** with batch size 32k.
-- uses a cosine schedule with 20k warmup steps.

 # Dataset
 - use [[WebLI]]